 All RDP students have access to the Research Hub, located in the Laban Building opposite the Lecture Theatre.
 There are a number of workstations with computers and a printer/copier.
-Students may also use the computer facilities located at the front of the Library, and wireless computer access is available throughout the building (as it is at Trinity), use eduroam.
+Students may also use the computer facilities located at the front of the Library, and wireless computer access is available throughout the building.
 Students whose main PhD focus is in Dance also have access to the 13 specially designed Dance Studios - you can book these through Scheduling scheduling@trinitylaban.ac.uk .
 In addition, 'work-in-progress' shows can be accommodated in the Studio Theatre on the First Floor; or at the Laurie Grove site.
-The larger Bonnie Bird Theatre is also available for RDP student work, but it is essential that RDP students are aware that this space operates as a separate commercial entity within Trinity Laban with its own curatorial programme; students should discuss any potential access to this space with the Head of Research as a first requirement.
-Access to this space is however possible through the annual Graduate Showcase, but this may involve an auditioning procedure.
+The larger Laban Theatre is also available for RDP student work, but it is essential that RDP students are aware that this space operates as a separate commercial entity within Trinity Laban with its own curatorial programme; students should discuss any potential access to this space with the Head of Research as a first requirement.